Lipschitz Bandits with Batched Feedback: Lower Bounds

-\textbf{Theorem \ref{thm:ada_lb}. } Consider Lipschitz bandit problems with time horizon $T$ such that the grid of reward communication $\mathcal{T}$ is adaptively determined by the player.
-If $B$ rounds of communications are allowed, then for any policy $\pi$, there exists an instance such that
+So far we have derived the lower bound for the static grid case.
+Yet there is a gap between the static and the adaptive case.
+We will close this gap in the following Theorem.

-where $c>0$ is a numerical constant independent of $B$, $T$, $\pi$ and $\mathcal{T}$, $R_z (T)$ is defined in (\ref{eq:def-rz}), and $d$ is the dimension of the arm space. \begin{proof}
+\begin{theorem} Consider Lipschitz bandit problems with time horizon $T$ and ambient dimension $d$ such that the grid of reward communication $\mathcal{T}$ is adaptively determined by the player.
+If $B$ rounds of communications are allowed, then for any policy $\pi$, there exists a problem instance such that